chierinyan/astar-tutorials/ros/ros_installation.md

     This will run in foreground, so leave running and open another terminal to continue.

-In Container, try `rosrun turtlesim turtlesim-node`
+In Container, try `rosrun turtlesim turtlesim_node`

 You should see a GUI window popup.